Miragencia/MLN601_Assesment_1/README.md

 Repository for the 1st Assessment.

 # Load the data
-The following code can be used to import a merged CSV file containing 4898 samples:
+The following code can be used to import a wine quality red CSV file containing 1600 samples:

 ```python
 import pandas as pd